nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 e.g. `edit 1 t/CS2102 t/CS2102` will only register t/CS2102 once!

 ### 2.5 Locating tasks by name: `find`
-:warning: When searching for a description `find d/Description`, Tasks without user's input description will not show up!

-e.g. `add n/Homework` and `add n/Project d/No Description` followed by `find d/No Description` will return only a list with the latter task.

 Find tasks whose attribute best match the user input string.